-It depends on which project you look at, but its between 5%-10% of our total staff.
+It depends on which project you look at, but it’s between 5% – 10% of our total staff.

-I depends.
+It depends.
 If you work for EA, of course you’d have access to a large pool of studios across the world.
-We have 2 offices, one in Stockholm and another in New York, and we try to work with each other as closely as possible, which involves sharing costs for things like recording sessions.
+We have two offices, one in Stockholm and another in New York, and we try to work with each other as closely as possible, which involves sharing costs for things like recording sessions.
 So we’re limited in that sense.
 But most of our sound guys are old timers with lots of experience and huge network of contacts in the industry.
 I saw that you talked to Max Lachmann from Pole.
-He’s been working with people the US and Europe for many years, and we’ve tried to hire people like that, who are the best and can pull off their jobs because they’re experienced.
+He’s been working with people in the US and Europe for many years, and we’ve tried to hire people like that, who are the best and can pull off their jobs because they’re experienced.
 So things like that make up for being independent.

 Seeing as Avalanche focuses on sandbox/open-world games, how does that affect the audio process?